Babes in Toyland (operetta): Television

-Between 1950 and 1960, there were at least three television versions of Babes in Toyland, all broadcast during the Christmas season.
-A 1950 version starred Edith Fellows, James Gregory and Robert Weede; Dennis King played a new villain called Dr. Electron.
-A 1954 adaptation, restaged in 1955, starred Jo Sullivan (1954) and Barbara Cook (1955) as Jane, and featured Wally Cox as Grumio, Dave Garroway as Santa, Dennis Day as Tommy, Karin Wolfe as Ann (Jane's little sister) and Jack E. Leonard as Barnaby.
-Bambi Linn was a featured dancer, and the production incorporated the Bil Baird marionettes.
+Between 1950 and 1960, there were at least three television versions of Babes in Toyland, all broadcast by NBC during the Christmas season.
+A 1950 version starred Edith Fellows, Robert Weede, and Gil Lamb; Dennis King played a new villain called Dr. Electron.
+A 1954 adaptation, restaged in 1955, was directed by Max Liebman and starred Jo Sullivan (1954) and Barbara Cook (1955) as Jane and Dennis Day as Tommy, as well as Wally Cox as Grumio, Dave Garroway as Santa, Karin Wolfe as Ann (Jane's little sister) and Jack E. Leonard as Barnaby.
+Bambi Linn and Rod Alexander were featured dancers, and the production incorporated the Bil Baird marionettes.

-A 1960 adaptation for television featured Shirley Temple as the old gypsy Floretta, Angela Cartwright as Jane, and Jonathan Winters as Barnaby.
-It was shown as an episode on the anthology series The Shirley Temple Show.
-It is the only screen or television version that retained the operetta's primary plot (the orphans' escape from their cruel uncle), but it omits the secondary plot involving the nursery-rhyme characters.
-Barnaby and the Toymaker survive at the end, although Barnaby (who is more a comic villain than the dangerous original character) is punished by the law.
-The Toymaker is portrayed as a kindly old man, and Floretta ends up helping the children and turning against Barnaby.
+A 1960 adaptation for television, produced by William Asher, featured Shirley Temple as the old gypsy Floretta, Angela Cartwright as Jane, Jonathan Winters as Barnaby, and Jerry Colonna, Joe Besser, and Carl Ballantine as his henchmen Gonzales, Roderigo, and Gonzorgo.
+It was shown as an episode of the anthology series The Shirley Temple Show.
+The script was written by Jack Brooks and Sheldon Keller, who also contributed a new song.
+Unlike most of the earlier film and television adaptations, this version retained many elements of the original operetta's plot, focusing on the orphans' escape from their cruel uncle.

 A 1986 made for television version featured Drew Barrymore, Pat Morita and Keanu Reeves, only two songs from the Victor Herbert score, a new plot, and many new songs by Leslie Bricusse.